 Our teaching and assessment is underpinned by our Teaching, Learning and Assessment Strategy 2015-2020.

 You will need to be 16 and over and in full-time employment.
-You will already be working in a suitable role, or we can help you find one.
-If you are new to the industry or have limited experience you will need to start at Level 2.
+You will already be working in a suitable role, or UCB may be able to help you find one.
+If you are new to the industry or have limited experience you will need to start at Level 2 as a Commis Chef.

 You will also be required to attend a college interview.